GLP-1PeptidesWhite-LabelNo License Required

 Founded 2025 Funding Private

 Karpa Health is a turn-key platform built for two types of operators: licensed clinicians who want to add cash-pay GLP-1, TRT, peptide, or HRT programs to their existing practice, and entrepreneurs or multi-state operators who want to launch a fully branded telehealth clinic without a medical license.
 For clinicians, Karpa provides a full EMR and clinical workflow while the physician maintains prescribing authority.
 For non-clinicians, Karpa supplies a 50-state licensed provider network that handles prescribing and clinical oversight under the operator's white-label brand.
 Both tracks include patient intake, AI-powered clinical triage, and direct compounding pharmacy integration with one-click ordering.
+Karpa Health is a LegitScript Certified Healthcare Merchant and a LegitScript Enterprise Certification Partner, which speeds up and lowers the cost of a partner's own LegitScript certification.

 Strengths